Montfort Browne: Bahamas and Revolutionary War service

 While governor of the Bahamas, Browne continued to promote the desirability of land on the Mississippi.
 At one point he advertised for sale tracts of land as large as 150000 acre, suggesting that he had acquired more land while in England.
 He made several trips from the Bahamas to West Florida to pursue his interests in 1774 and 1775.
 After the American Revolutionary War broke out in 1775, he took some precautions to secure Nassau.
 He had had ample warning that the Americans might make an attack there, but was caught off guard when American ships arrived off Nassau's sandbar at the entrance to its port on the morning of 3 March 1776.
 He rushed to Government House in his nightshirt to order the firing of cannon to summon the militia.
 Though he managed to get most of the island's gunpowder stores away to St. Augustine, Florida, he failed to hold the island and was taken prisoner.
 With 12 other high-ranking hostages from the island he was taken back to the Chesapeake Bay by the American fleet, and was released, in part, by the efforts of his friend Timothy Hierlihy, in exchange for William Alexander.

-In 1777, then a colonel, Browne wrote to the English government of his discontent at serving under the authority of two brigadier generals "who have never seen a Shot fired", seeking promotion to major general.
+In 1777, then a colonel, Browne wrote to the British government of his discontent at serving under the authority of two brigadier generals "who have never seen a Shot fired", seeking promotion to major general.
 He was instead promoted to the rank of brigadier general himself, remaining in that rank for the duration of his service.
 Browne formed the Loyalist Prince of Wales' American Regiment, served at the siege of Rhode Island, and spent some time in Florida before finally returning to the Bahamas to resume his post there in July 1778.
 He then faced accusations of cowardice and incompetence for his conduct of the battle and, after dismissing his council in an attempt to scotch the rumours (an unprecedented move), he was replaced by John Robert Maxwell two years later in 1780.